 PREPARE THE CHICKEN OR TOFU

-To prepare the chicken, preheat a grill to medium.
+To prepare the chicken, preheat a grill or frying pan on medium heat.
 Drizzle 1 teaspoon of olive oil or avocado oil over each chicken breast, rub it in, sprinkle each with the cajun spice mix to coat and season with salt.
-Grill on a barbecue or in a grill pan on medium heat on the stove on both sides until the internal temperature reaches 165F.
+Grill on a barbecue or in a pan on the stove on both sides until the internal temperature reaches 165F.
 Transfer to a plate and cover with aluminum foil to rest.

 To prepare the tofu, cut the tofu into 1/2" cubes and pat dry.
 Drizzle with 1-2 teaspoons of olive oil or avocado oil, toss to coat, sprinkle the tofu cubes with the cajun spice mix to coat and season with salt.
 Heat 1 tablespoon of avocado or olive oil in a pan over medium heat, add the tofu cubes, and fry on all sides until just golden brown, about 2-3 minutes a side.
 Remove from the heat and set aside.